This simple asiago bread is ready in just a few hours! Easy asiago cheese bread baked in a Dutch Oven for a crispy crust and chewy interior.

 - 1 cup shredded Asiago cheese, divided (you’ll save some for topping the bread)

 - 2.5 cups All-Purpose Flour, plus extra for dusting

 MIX THE DOUGH & FIRST RISE (1 HOUR):

 - Combine yeast, sugar, and warm water in a large mixing bowl.

 - Let the yeast proof for about 5 minutes, until the mixture looks nice and foamy.

-- Add kosher salt to bowl.
+- Add kosher salt and pepper to bowl.